Charlie Brooks

-Charlene Emma Brooks (born 3 May 1981) is an English actress, best known for her role of Janine Butcher in the BBC soap opera EastEnders.
-Brooks has also performed in British television shows The Bill, Wired and Bleak House, as well as portraying Anna Fallmont in the Network 10 drama Lie With Me.
+Charlene Emma Brooks (born 3 May 1981) is an English actress.
+She portrayed the role of Janine Butcher in the BBC soap opera EastEnders (1999–2004, 2008–2014, 2021–2022, 2026), and has also performed in British television shows The Bill, Wired and Bleak House.
+She also portrayed Anna Fallmont in the Network 10 drama Lie With Me.

 Brooks has also appeared on several reality television shows, winning the Strictly Come Dancing Christmas Special in 2011 and the twelfth series of I'm a Celebrity...Get Me Out of Here! in 2012.
 She appeared as a contestant on the seventeenth series of Dancing on Ice in 2025.

 Early life

 Charlene Emma Brooks was born on 3 May 1981, in Ware, Hertfordshire, England, and moved to Barmouth, Gwynedd when she was a child.

 Brooks attended Tower House School in Barmouth, and relocated to London to attend Ravenscourt Theatre School, Hammersmith.